Career advice

 • Implementing security best practices

-Get hands-on experience with AWS's free tier and AWS Skill Builder, offering structured learning paths for cloud computing and machine learning.
+Get hands-on: AWS's free tier and AWS Skill Builder offer structured learning paths specifically for cloud computing and machine learning.

 7. Machine Learning Fundamentals

-Understanding core machine learning concepts is crucial for AI and data roles.
-Australian employers value professionals who can explain these concepts clearly and apply them to solve real business problems.
+Beyond the tools, understanding core ML concepts is crucial.
+Australian employers value professionals who can explain these concepts clearly and apply them to solve business problems.

-Dive into machine learning with Stanford's free online course CS229 on YouTube, which covers fundamental concepts with mathematical depth and practical applications.
+Stanford's free online course CS229 on YouTube covers fundamental concepts with both mathematical depth and practical applications.

 8. Communication Skills

-Improve your technical communication skills through Coursera's "Communicating Data Science Results" course, which focuses on presenting complex findings to diverse audiences.
+Level up: Coursera's "Communicating Data Science Results" course focuses specifically on presenting complex findings to diverse audiences.

 9. Problem-Solving & Critical Thinking

-Sharpen your analytical skills through platforms like HackerRank or LeetCode, which offer data structure and algorithm challenges that mirror real-world problems.
+Sharpen your skills: Platforms like HackerRank or LeetCode offer challenges that mirror real-world problems and build analytical thinking.

 10. Domain Knowledge & Industry Expertise

-Build domain expertise by following industry publications and joining professional associations like the Australian Computer Society (ACS) or Data Science Association of Australia.
+Build expertise: Follow industry publications and join professional associations like the Australian Computer Society (ACS) or Data Science Association of Australia.

 Taking Your Next Steps